rahmanhpu/eular/README.md

 # project_eular
-These are the list of solutions of "Project Eular" in python
+These are the list of solutions for "Project Eular" in python